Mr-Yacin/babhijri/DEPLOYMENT_SUMMARY.md

 ## ✅ What Was Fixed

-Your Cloudflare Pages deployment had two issues that have been resolved:
+Your Cloudflare Pages deployment had several issues that have been resolved:

 ### 1. Firebase SSR Build Error ✅ FIXED
 **Error**: `Firebase: Error (auth/invalid-api-key)` during build